kbconsult2017/kbconsult.github.io/publications.md

 ### Working Papers & Under Review

 **Afari, K.B.** and Gwon, Y. (2026+) Compressed Spatio-Temporal Basis Functions: An SVD-PICAR Framework for Scalable Gaussian and Multinomial Inference.
-Under review at *Journal of Computational and Graphical Statistics*. *(Job market paper)*
+Under review at *Journal of Computational and Graphical Statistics*.
 <details markdown="1"><summary>Abstract</summary>

 When spatial basis representations are extended to the spatio-temporal setting, the hierarchical model dimension grows quickly due to tensor-product constructions, leading to large and redundant bases.
 Existing approaches such as PICAR (Projection-based Intrinsic Conditional Autoregression) improve computational efficiency by selecting a rank *r* within a user-specified maximum basis size *K* (that is, *r* ≤ *K*), but provide no principled way to choose *K* itself, leaving the selected basis potentially non-optimal for the data.